 You can!
 Making jam in the crockpot is a great way to beat the heat.
 You do have to be cautious to not overcook the jam, though.
 I’ve found that crockpot jam does not set as thick as stovetop jam, but no one has ever complained. haha.
 Follow my general instructions for crockpot jam in this Strawberry Raspberry Crockpot Jam recipe and alter your fruit by swapping in rhubarb for the raspberries.

-If you try this Strawberry Raspberry Jam or any other recipe on my website, please leave a 🌟 star rating and let me know how you liked it in the 📝 comments below.
+If you try this Strawberry Rhubarb Jam or any other recipe on my website, please leave a 🌟 star rating and let me know how you liked it in the 📝 comments below.

 Strawberry Rhubarb Jam